raspberrypilearning/cd-sebento-appinv-3/en/step_5.md

 ---

 You can see that the `StoreValue` block is asking for two values:
-  1. The **tag** is an unique identifier which you will use to retrieve the data later.
+  + The **tag** is an unique identifier that you will use to retrieve the data later
-  2. The **value** is the data that you want to save
+  + The **value** is the data that you want to save

-The important thing is that a **tag** has to be unique(i.e. It is only used once).
+The important thing is that a **tag** has to be unique (i.e. it is only used once).
 You need to make sure that nobody ever reuses the same tag.
-If this were to happen, then the data under that tag would be lost!
+If this were to happen, then the data with that tag would be lost!

-To make sure this doesn't happen you will tell Firebase to store a value "PlaceNumber" which you will keep adding to.
+To make sure this doesn't happen, you will tell Firebase to store a value `PlaceNumber` that you will keep adding to.
 This will then be your tag.

 --- /collapse ---

-+ Add a `call Firebase.GetValue` block to the `then` statement in the `when Save.Click`.
++ Add a `call Firebase.GetValue` block to the `then` statement in the `when Save.Click` block.

-+ Put a `text` block with "PlaceNumber" for the **tag** and a `0` block for the **ValueIfTagNotThere**.
++ Add a `text` block with `"PlaceNumber"` as the tag and a `0` block for the **ValueIfTagNotThere**:

 ![](images/getPlaceNumber.png)

 --- collapse ---